Lekensteyn/lua-unicode/README.md

 for an external library) nor change data types.
 The resulting binaries are ABI compatible with those distributed by the LuaBinaries project.

+Prebuilt binaries and source zips are available in the releases section of https://github.com/Lekensteyn/lua-unicode (issues can also be reported here).

 ## Changes
 This project modifies the Lua core in a minimal way and is ABI compatible with the standard Lua library.